Skip to content

 Monerium decorated transactions

 Note: Monerium API can only use basic authentication at the moment.
 We are in contact with their team and they will add API keys eventually.
-But for now, they only have basic authentication, which means your username and password are stored in Rotki (encrypted).
+But for now, they only have basic authentication, which means your username and password are stored in rotki (encrypted).
 Take necessary security precautions and don't use unless you understand the potential risks.

 Add Monerium